Hennadiy Synchuk

-Hennadiy Hennadiyovych Synchuk (Геннадій Геннадійович Синчук; born 10 July 2006) is a Ukrainian professional footballer who plays as a midfielder for CF Montréal in Major League Soccer.
+Hennadiy Hennadiyovych Synchuk (Геннадій Геннадійович Синчук; born 10 July 2006) is a Ukrainian professional footballer who plays as a midfielder for CF Montréal in Major League Soccer and Ukraine national football team.

 Club career

 Early years

 Born in Manchenky, Kharkiv Oblast, Synchuk began his career in the neighbouring Metalist Kharkiv, before transferring to another Kharkiv football academy Vostok and returning to Metalist two years later.

 Metalist Kharkiv

 He made his debut as a second half-time substituted player for Metalist Kharkiv in the Ukrainian Premier League in an away losing match against Dnipro-1 on 3 May 2023.

 CF Montréal

 On 28 January 2025, Synchuk was signed by Major League Soccer club CF Montréal with a U22 Initiative contract through the 2028 season, along with an option for another year.

 International career

 In February 2023, Synchuk was called up to the final squad of the Ukraine national under-17 football team to play in the 2023 UEFA European Under-17 Championship qualification elit round matches.

 In March 2024, he was called up by manager Dmytro Mykhaylenko to the final squad of the Ukraine national under-19 football team to play in the 2024 UEFA European Under-19 Championship elit round matches.

 In May 2024, he was called up by Ruslan Rotan to the Ukraine Olympic football team squad to play at the 2024 Maurice Revello Tournament in France.